bugzilla/bugzilla/docs/en/rst/administering/keywords.rst

 ########

-The administrator can define keywords which can be used to tag and categorise bugs.
+The administrator can define keywords which can be used to tag and categorize bugs.
 For example, the keyword "regression" is commonly used.
 A company might have a policy stating all regressions must be fixed by the next release—this keyword can make tracking those bugs much easier.
 Keywords are global, rather than per product.